tmroziewicz/wf_optim_crypto_analysis/README.md

   ```
   git clone https://github.com/tmroziewicz/wf_optim_crypto wf_optim_crypto
   ```

+## Repository Structure
+- 🐍 conda_env/wf_optim_conda.yaml: Configuration file for creating the Anaconda environment

+- 📥 data/: Empty in Git; populate via Google Drive or the wf_optim_crypto project

+- 📤 output/: Stores generated .rds files and the final PDF report

+- 📊 reports/: R Markdown scripts for generating the final PDF

+- 📜 scripts/: R scripts executed by the DVC pipeline

+- ⚙️ config.r: Defines the local path to the wf_optim_crypto project

+- 🏗️ dvc.yaml: Defines all automated data processing stages

+- 🛠️ params.yaml: Defines all parameters used by the DVC pipeline

+- 📖 README.md: Project documentation and setup guide

 ## Data Acquisition
 To run this pipeline, you need the underlying trading data located in the wf_optim_crypto_analysis\data directory.
 You can obtain this data using one of two methods: